Richard Michael Pyrah

 - Role: Bowling Coach

 - First Class: Glamorgan v Yorkshire at Colwyn Bay, Aug 24-27, 2004

-For so long an incredibly valuable asset to Yorkshire in the coloured clothing, former all-rounder Pyrah used the summer of 2011 to show that he could be just that in County Championship cricket as well.
+For so long an incredibly valuable asset to Yorkshire in the coloured clothing, former all-rounder Rich Pyrah used 2011 to show he could be just that in County Championship cricket as well.

 Pyrah, who moved into coaching immediately upon retirement at the end of 2015, debuted as a player in List A cricket for the Yorkshire Cricket Board in 2001.